 On the other hand, a non-food-grade DE is mainly used for filtration and is not meant to be used for all living things as it may cause harm.

 When DE is superheated, it then forms crystalline silica, making up a pool-grade DE—making it not safe for anyone, whether animals or humans, to inhale it.
 Regular inhalation of pool-grade DE might cause you to be at a higher risk for lung cancer.
-Regardless if it is food-grade or pool-grade, it is still recommended that you take precautions.
+Regardless of whether it is food-grade or pool-grade, it is still recommended that you take precautions.

 Uses and Benefits of Diatomaceous Earth